-The Contractor shall develop and maintain claims processes and systems that ensure the accurate collection and processing of claims, analysis, integration, and reporting of data [Section 6504(a) of the ACA, Section 1903(r)(1)(F) of the Social Security Act, 42 CFR 457.1233(d), 42 CFR 438.242(a) and (b)].
+The Contractor shall develop and maintain claims processes and systems that ensure the accurate collection and processing of claims, analysis, integration, and reporting of data [Section 6504(a) of the ACA, Section 1903(r)(1)(F) of the Social Security Act, 42 CFR 457.1233(d), 42 CFR 438.242(a)-(b)].
 These processes and systems shall result in information on areas including, but not limited to, service utilization, claim disputes and member grievances and appeals, and disenrollment for reasons other than loss of Medicaid eligibility [42 CFR 457.1233(d), 42 CFR 438.242(a)].

-Claims submission deadlines shall be calculated from the claim end date of service, inpatient claim date of discharge or the effective date of eligibility posting, whichever is later as specified in A.R.S. § 36-2904.
-Additionally, unless a subcontract specifies otherwise, the Contractor shall ensure that for each form type (Dental/Professional/Institutional), 95 percent of all clean claims are adjudicated within 30 days of receipt of the clean claim and 99 percent are adjudicated within 60 days of receipt of the clean claim.
+Claims submission deadlines shall be calculated from the claim end date of service, inpatient claim date of discharge or the effective date of eligibility posting, whichever is later as stated in A.R.S. § 36-2904.
+Additionally, unless a subcontract specifies otherwise, the Contractor shall ensure that for each form type (Dental/Professional/Institutional), 95 percent of all clean claims are adjudicated within 30 days of receipt of the clean claim.

 Claim payment requirements pertain to both contracted and non-contracted providers.
 The receipt date of the claim is the date stamp on the claim, or the date electronically received.
 The receipt date is the day the claim is received at the Contractor's specified claim mailing address, received through direct electronic submission to the Contractor, or received by the Contractor's designated Clearinghouse.
-The paid date of the claim is the date on the check or other form of payment [42 CFR 447.45(d)(5) and (6), 42 CFR 447.46, Sections 1932(f) and 1902(a)(37)(A) of the Social Security Act].
+The paid date of the claim is the date on the check or other form of payment [42 CFR 447.45(d)(5)-(6), 42 CFR 447.46, Sections 1932(f) and 1902(a)(37)(A) of the Social Security Act].